jetbrains-academy/javascript-course/Objects_Advanced_patterns/Object_comparison/task.md

 You can read more about `_.isEqual()` and other methods from the Lodash library [here](https://lodash.com/docs/4.17.15#isEqual).

 ### Task
-You are looking for a car and want to find how many options are available.
+You are searching for a car and want to find out how many options are available.

-To do this, you need to implement the `countCars` function, which should look through all the elements of the `cars` array passed to it as the first parameter and compare them with the `car` object passed to it as the second parameter.
+To do this, you need to implement the `countCars` function.
+This function should iterate through all the elements of the `cars` array, which is passed to it as the first parameter, and compare each one to the `car` object provided as the second parameter.

-Count the number of equal to `car` objects and return it as the `countCars` function return value.
+The function should count the number of objects that are equal to `car` and return this count as its result.